City Museum: 2nd floor

 The Vault Room, an 1870s vault withdrawn from the First National Bank of St. Louis, contains two 3,000-pound vault doors and a hall of mirrors.
 The room also has a marble bar and about 1,000 safety deposit boxes.
-In the middle of the room is the "hamster wheel", a piece of machinery donated by McDonnell Douglas, which used it to make fuselages for small airplanes.
 Off to the side of the Vault Room and leading to the Enchanted Caves is St. George's Chamber, which holds vintage opera posters and a statue of St. George from the former Saint George's Catholic Church in Chicago.
 Also on this floor is The Shoelace Factory, featuring shoelace machines from the 1890s, where visitors can order custom-made laces.

 The World Aquarium was an animal exhibition and rehabilitation center on the second floor.
 It housed a variety of animals such as sharks, rays, sea turtles, parrots, tortoises, terrapins, otters, snakes, alligators and sloths as well as freshwater and saltwater fish.
-The World Aquarium portion of the City Museum closed on September 7, 2015, and is now located in Laclede's Landing, St. Louis.
+The World Aquarium portion of the City Museum closed on September 7, 2015, and relocated to Laclede's Landing, St. Louis, before eventually shutting down several years later.
+The City Museum has since repurposed the aquarium space into the Artquarium.

 3rd floor

 The 3rd Floor is home to a number of attractions.
 In one area is Skateless Park, which is a collection of skateboard ramps.
 There is also the Everyday Circus, a circus school for all ages. which performs daily at the museum and does private parties.
-Just around the corner from the Circus is Art City, where guests can try their hand at a number of different art techniques, as well as Toddler Town, a section dedicated to children six years of age and under.
+Just around the corner from the Circus is Toddler Town, a section dedicated to children six years of age and under.
 Beatnik Bob's is directly across from the Circus, which features the "World's Largest Underwear" (a pair of men's briefs that are about seven feet high and seven feet wide), a collection of vintage video and pinball games, and a concessions stand, bar and coffee shop.
 Outside Beatnik Bob's is a working 1/8-scale model of an Alco Train that children under 48 inches tall can ride.
 Past Architectural Hall, the museum's largest rental space, is the Architectural Museum.
-Off Architectural Hall, the museum is adding a Natural History Section.
+Off Architectural Hall is the Natural History Section called the Bug Room.
 On display are a number of insects and taxidermy items.
 An entrance to a three-story slide leads back to the first floor.
 The third floor is also home to the world's largest pencil, more than 76 feet in length.
 Weighing 21,500 pounds, the equivalent of 1.9 million regular No. 2 pencils, it includes 4,000 pounds of graphite and a 250-pound rubber eraser.
 It was created in 2007 for the 76th birthday of Sri Chinmoy by Ashrita Furman, who donated it to the museum, which installed it in 2009.